chartpath/ramses-tutorial/post1.md

 ### Prerequisites

-We assume you are working inside a fresh [virtual Python environment](https://virtualenv.pypa.io/en/latest/), and are running both elasticsearch and postgresql with default configurations.
-We use [httpie](https://github.com/jakubroztocil/httpie) to interact with the API but you may also use curl or other http clients.
+We assume you are working inside a fresh [virtual Python environment](https://virtualenv.pypa.io/en/latest/), and are running both [elasticsearch](https://www.elastic.co/downloads/elasticsearch) and [postgresql](http://www.postgresql.org/download/) with default configurations.
+We use [httpie](https://github.com/jakubroztocil/httpie) to interact with the API but you can also use curl or other http clients.

 If at any time you get stuck or want to see the final working version of the code for this tutorial, [it can be found here]().